paulross/TotalDepth/docs/source/tech/saas.rst

 -----------------------
 The bootstrap information passed to the server allows the server to construct a virtual, partial, logical image of the file.
 The server may request further information in the form of an ordered list of pairs ``[(file position, number of bytes), ...]``.
 The client does a series of seek/read operations and passes the data back to the server as a list of pairs ``[(file position, bytes), ...]``.
 This allows the server to complete the file index.

 The total size of the data transferred to the server at this stage is typically 0.6% of the file size.
-See :ref:`totaldepth-tech-indexing` for a description of how LIS files are indexed and :ref:`totaldepth-tech-indexing.IndexSize` for a study of index sizes.
+See :ref:`TotalDepth-tech-indexing` for a description of how LIS files are indexed and :ref:`TotalDepth-tech-indexing.IndexSize` for a study of index sizes.

 Rest of Session
 =====================